menegroth/menegroth.github.io/common-eldarin-to-old-sindarin.sc.md

 s//#_[ḽr̭ṋm̭ƕç]
 ```

-After a vowel (or a preposition or article ending in a vowel), `s` assimilates to a following voiceless sonorant.
+After a vowel (or a preposition or article ending in a vowel), `s` assimilated to a following voiceless sonorant.
 ```code
 <voiceless sonorant>/<voiceless sonorant>²/V(·)s_
 s//V(·)_<voiceless sonorant>